gkorpal/ComputerNetworks/README.md

-I can't share the code from the assignments for the Computer Networks course I took during Fall 2021 (UArizona) since they are the same every year.
+I can't share the code from the assignments for CSC 525 course (Principles of Computer Networking) taught by Beichuan Zhang during Fall 2021 (graduate @ UArizona) since they are the same every year.
 Therefore, I have shared a description of what we did for the projects.
 We built a software router that ran over the network topology provided by the [Virtual Network Lab](https://github.com/gkorpal/VNL) hosted on a Ubuntu 14.04 server.

-**Topics covered by Prof. Beichuan Zhang**
+Topics covered:
 * Design philosophy of IP (packet switching, dynamic routing, hourglass design, and End-to-End argument)
 * Intra-domain routing (RIP -- Loop Free Path Finding Algorithm; and OSPF -- D-SPF and HN-SPF)
 * Inter-domain routing (BGP -- damping, routing policy, peering, network topology, Power-Laws, prefix hijacking, ...)